ingakaspar/Why-not-Mexico/README.md

 Sad but true, wearing sandals is considered a lower class prerogative.
 So a good salon where you can get your nails done is hard to find.

 ## 5. Save your mom's nerves
-Explaining to grandma what do you do for a living is a challenge, but have you tried convincing your family you are going to Mexico to work and it is for a narco cartel?
+Explaining to grandma what do you do for a living is a challenge, but have you tried convincing your family you are going to Mexico to work and it is NOT for a narco cartel?
 God forbid they did  watch Breaking bad or Ozark.
 A cartel map for no particular reason.
 ![_109325429_mexico_cartels_oct_22_10_19_map640-nc](https://user-images.githubusercontent.com/35688741/127236945-c8319137-ce8b-42e7-ac9b-e5cb18724c06.png)